robotology/human-sensing/README.md

 # human-sensing
 This repository contains software related to human sensing

-The code has been tested on Ubuntu 14.04 LTS & Lubuntu 14.04 LTS
+The code has been tested on Ubuntu 14.04 LTS & Ubuntu 16.04 LTS

 The code needs the follwoing libraries: